BatmansButler/GECO-Proposal/AlfredProposal.md

 - Ken Hodler is a senior engineer, formerly CEO and an early contributor at Keepkey (exited to ShapeShift).
 - Morgan Sherwood is a dApp engineer with 25+ year career as a Python developer and algorithmic trader skilled in smart contract security analysis.
 - Seth Goldfarb is a marketing professional who helps companies tell better stories about the development of blockchain and its applications.

+The team began exploring this problem at ETHDenver 2020 and continued our work through the MetaCartel Dragon Quest, securing bounties from Kyber and Gnosis and winning 2nd Prize overall in the Dragon Quest along the way.

+We are incorporated as a Wyoming-based LLC and operate using an Aragon DAO under a framework developed by Etherize.

 ### Timeline, Milestones and Deliverables